RocketMap/RocketMap/docs/basic-install/index.rst

 .. code-block:: bash

-  python ./runserver.py -a ptc -u "USERNAME_HERE" -p "PASSWORD_HERE" \
+python ./runserver.py -ac accounts.csv -tut -st 10 \
-   -l "a street address or lat/lng coords here" -st 3 -k "maps key here"
+ -l "a street address or lat/lng coords here" -k "MAPS_KEY_HERE" \
+ -hk "HASH_KEY_HERE" -cs -ck "CAPTCHA_KEY"

+Let's run through this startup command to make sure you understand what flags are being set.

+* -ac accounts.csv
+Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines.
+[More Info](http://rocketmap.readthedocs.io/en/develop/extras/multi-account.html)

+* -tut
+Complete ToS and tutorial steps on accounts if they haven't already.
+[More Info](http://rocketmap.readthedocs.io/en/develop/extras/multi-account.html)

+* -hk "HASH_KEY_HERE"
+Key used to access the hash server.
+[More Info](http://rocketmap.readthedocs.io/en/develop/extras/hashing.html)

+* -cs -ck "CAPTCHA_KEY"
+Enables captcha solving and 2Captcha API key.
+(Manual captcha available, see [Full Info](http://rocketmap.readthedocs.io/en/develop/extras/captchas.html))

+Another thing to note is that all of these flags can be set inside of a configuration file to avoid clutter on the command line.
+View [this page](http://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html) to see how.

 Open your browser to http://localhost:5000 and your pokemon will begin to show up!
 Happy hunting!